Key Themes

 Psalm 34:14(KJV)

 Today's verse is Psalm 34:14: Depart from evil, and do good; seek peace, and pursue it.
-In light of the recent tragic chemical leak in West Virginia, we are reminded of the fragility of life and the importance of our choices.
-Such events highlight the need for vigilance in our actions and decisions.
-Departing from evil isn’t just about avoiding wrongdoing; it’s an active commitment to do good.
-In a world where chaos can erupt unexpectedly, we have the power to pursue peace in our daily lives.
-This might look like reaching out to a friend in need, volunteering in our communities, or simply showing kindness in our daily interactions.
-Each small act of goodness contributes to a greater peace.
-As we navigate our lives, let’s remember that seeking peace and doing good is not just a response to tragedy but a way to build a better world.
+In a world that can feel uncertain and heavy, we are reminded of the fragility of life and the importance of our choices.
+Such moments encourage us to be vigilant in our actions and decisions.
+Departing from negativity isn’t just about avoiding wrongdoing; it’s an active commitment to do good.
+In the midst of daily challenges, we have the power to pursue peace in our lives.
+This might look like reaching out to a friend in need, volunteering in our communities, or simply showing kindness in our everyday interactions.
+Each small act of goodness contributes to a greater sense of harmony.
+As we navigate through life, let’s remember that seeking peace and doing good is not just a response to difficult times but a way to build a brighter future.
 Embrace the opportunity to be a source of light today!

 Sunday, April 19, 2026